manifold-inc/targon/README.md

 ```

-Jaro similarity is the measure of similarity between two strings.
-The value of Jaro distance ranged from 0 to 1 where 0 means no similarity and 1 means equality.
+Jaro Similarity is the measure of similarity between two strings.
+The value of Jaro distance ranged from 0 to 1 where 0 means no similarity and 1 means very similar.

-The Jaro similarity is calculated using the following formula
+The Jaro Similarity is calculated using the following formula:

 ```math
 S_j = 1/3((m/abs(s1)) + (m/abs(s2)) + (m-t)/m))